frameworkjet/FrameworkJet/README.md

 The mail section is dedicated for the mail server which you may need to send emails.
 The api section is dedicated for the URL address and the output data format used to make calls to an external RESTful API.

 #### Cache
 Go to Config/Cache.php.
 This file contains the credentials required by the framework in order to connect to the Memcached server.
-The memcached server is used to cache data.

 #### Database
 Go to Config/SqlDatabase.php.
 This file contains the credentials required by the framework in order to connect to the SQL server.

 ### Front-end application
-Go to public/js/app.js and set up the following lines:
+Go to public/js/app.js and set up the following:
 ```js
 ...
 dataManager.config({